Netsecjock01/NetSecCloud-Upskilling-Projects/README-whoami.md

 WHOAMI?
-- 👋 Hi, I’m @Netsecjock01
+- 👋 Hi, I’m @RRMaqs_Netsecloud
-- 👀 I’m interested in cybersecurity, networking, virtualization & cloud computing topics/projects
+- 👀 I’m interested in computer enterprise networking, cybersecurity, virtualization & cloud computing topics/projects
-- 🌱 I’m currently learning network engineering, virtualized homelabbing & network security
+- 🌱 I’m currently learning network engineering, virtualized homelabing & network security
 - 💞️ I’m looking forward to collaborate & share my homelab projects soon..
-- 📫 Info on how to reach me will be provided soon..
+- 📫 Info on how to reach me will be provided on a case-to-case basis and necessity..

 <!---
 Netsecjock01/Netsecjock01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.